patrickly/WebApp/README.md

 What is it?
 -----------

 WasteNot is a web-based application for quick and accessible recycling information and protocol, developed for the California State University, Long Beach campus.
+[Live website](https://csulbwastenot.appspot.com/)

 ![Alt Text](https://i.imgur.com/O8kGbh7.png)
 *Poster made by Greg Violan